 - Unhealthy diet: plaque bacteria feed on sugary foods and drinks, then produce acids that irritate the gums.
 Also, vitamin-C deficiency contributes to gum disease.

-- Hormonal changes: women are more likely to experience gum disease during pregnancy, puberty, or menopause when their hormones change.
+- Hormonal changes: women are more likely to experience gum disease during pregnancy (pregnancy gingivitis), puberty, or menopause when their hormones change.

 - Age: Older adults are at a higher risk of developing gum disease.